-You might be surprised to learn about pharma’s ongoing patient-centricity problem.
+You might be surprised to learn about the pharmaceutical industry’s ongoing patient-centricity problem.
 Until recently, drug developers often didn’t consider the patient to be their customer at all.
 Instead, the focus was typically on meeting the needs of the doctors who prescribe drugs, the investors who pay for them and the pharmacies that dispense them.

 This oversight resulted in a myriad of product shortcomings and major financial losses.